 Constant propaganda is trying to divide the people of South Africa, but through a common passion and love for our beautiful country, we are uniting and focusing our energy on the good stuff.
 The most incredible thing is the fact that even through the turbulent start to 2016 and the hardships that the country has seen, we are still standing together, united, as one.

-Kim Stephens wrote an incredible post this morning which is starting to go viral, for all the right reasons.
+This morning, Kim Nicola Stephens wrote an incredible post that is starting to go viral for all the right reasons.